How to Enjoy a Typical French Breakfast (Cafe, Hotel, or Home!)

 Orange juice is the most common offering, but you’ll frequently find other fruits available as well!

-Prefer to eat a small breakfast in France while setting off to your first travel destination of the day?
+Prefer to eat a small breakfast in France while en route to your first travel destination of the day?

 READ NEXT

-This is a delightful way to enjoy a typical French breakfast, but be aware that French people generally frown on eating while walking down the street.
+This is a delightful way to enjoy a typical French breakfast, but be aware that French people generally frown upon eating while walking down the street.

 Instead, if you want to eat breakfast the French way, find a park bench with a pretty view before diving into your pastry!